junlarsen/LeagueVoice/README.md

 - League of Legends PUUID (An internal ID)
 - Google Account ID

-###### Summoner Name

-We stored the summoner name so we can both verify and reference to you by a name.

-###### PUUID

-A PUUID is an ID used by Riot internally to have a universially unique identifier for accounts.
-We use this ID to link your League account with your Google account.
+We use this data to link your Google account with your League of Legends account.
+This data is not shared with any third-party.

-###### Google ID

-A Google ID is an ID used by Google to identify accounts.
-Combined with the PUUID we have a way to link accounts to eachother.
+We need to collect this data to authenticate you so the client receives the correct data.
+This also prevents other users from interacting with your client.

 #### License